Our Vision

 Financial Stewardship

-- 73% of income came from fundraising: donations, local business sponsorships, and grants.
+- In 2025, 69% of WRI's income came from fundraising including donations, business sponsorships, and grants.

 Looking Ahead